-Human immunodeficiency virus type 1 attachment, coreceptor, and fusion inhibitors are active against both direct and trans infection of primary cells
+Human immunodeficiency virus type 1 attachment, coreceptor, and fusion inhibitors are active against both direct and trans infection of primary cells (PDF)

 Ketas,Thomas J.; Frank,Ines; Klasse,Per Johan; Sullivan,Brian M.; Gardener,Jason P.; Spenlehauer,Catherine; Nesin,Mirjana; Olson,William C.; Moore,John P.; Pope,Melissa